How to Apply for the Hart Fellowship

 The best way to learn more about the Hart Fellowship is to attend an information session.
 During this session, students learn more about the history and structure of the program as well as the application process.
 There is also be an opportunity to ask additional questions about the Hart Fellowship.

-The information sessions for this cycle have already taken place.
 A recording of the most recent in-person information session can be viewed below.

-Students with specific questions about their own projects, passions, or ideas for the application are invited to schedule in-person office hours with Lee, the Hart Fellowship Program Coordinator.
+Students with specific questions about their own projects, passions, or ideas for the application are invited to schedule in-person office hours beginning in August with Lee, the Hart Fellowship Program Coordinator.
 During these office hours, Lee will invite you to think boldly about how you might envision your own Hart Fellowship experience.
 Click here to schedule office hours.

 2